a94marbo/eu-roaming-guard/README.md

 # 🛡️ EU Roaming Guard

+Very earlöy in development, just tested it on my own device, an A56.
+However should work on more OEMs, see below.

 An automated Android utility designed to prevent unexpected "bill shock" by instantly managing Mobile Data Roaming based on the connected Mobile Network Operator's country code (MCC).

 ---